2arnav4/Alcovia/DECISIONS.md

 ## n8n First and Express Migration

 `n8n-reward-prototype.json` contains the simple reward prototype.
-It receives a successful session, checks `sessionId`, adds one streak step and 50 coins, and remembers rewarded sessions in n8n workflow data.
+It receives a successful session, checks `sessionId`, adds 50 coins, advances the streak only when the completion date is different from `lastStreakDate`, and remembers rewarded sessions in n8n workflow data.

 The final app uses the same reward rule inside Express.
 Express was chosen for the final version because it already has the saved focus start, target and completion time.
 It can validate the session and update coins, streak and focus minutes as one backend change. n8n remains responsible for the notification, which is easier to change without moving important account state out of Express.